uml-marine-robotics/asv_perception/README.md

 *  Storage:  ~20GB for docker images and ML models
 *  O/S:  Linux, Docker 18.03 or later, CUDA drivers
 *  ROS Melodic host/image with a TF tree defined, including a fixed frame (eg, `odom`)
-*  IMU publisher, ENU
+*  IMU publisher, ENU, type:  `sensor_msgs::Imu`
+*  RADAR image, type `sensor_msgs::CompressedImage`
-*  RADAR image and pointcloud publisher
+*  RADAR pointcloud publisher, type `sensor_msgs::PointCloud2`
-*  Camera image publisher, color
+*  Camera image publisher, color, type `sensor_msgs::CompressedImage`

 ## Conceptual overview
 `asv_perception` contains ROS nodes specialized for image processing, pointcloud generation, obstacle creation, and obstacle tracking.
 The expected inputs are described in the System Requirements and the fused/tracked obstacles are published in the `/tracking/fusion/obstacles` ROS topic.
+See `packages/asv_perception_common/msg/Obstacle.msg` for a list of the fields which are included.

-The system can accomodate multiple sensors, and multiple sensors per type.
+The system can currently accomodate visible light cameras and pointcloud-generating sensors (eg RADAR, LIDAR), and multiple sensors per type.
 Additionally, an example tool is provided for publishing the obstacle information in JSON format to an external source/system over IP.
 See the `Individual package description` section below additional details.

 The default configuration is for a monocular camera and two RADAR sensors, but can be adjusted to accommodate alternative sensor configurations.